Some debates around practice of 'Sati' during colonial India

 The aura created by Mitakshara law also led women to Sati, like, “A widow said to be under the age permissible for Sati was prevented from Burning.
 Her prevention was however, not the consequence of concern for her.
 Rather it was said to have been the outcome of a contest between her in-laws, anxious to promote her destruction in order to control the property that would fall to her and her deceased husband's spiritual mentor, equally anxious to prevent it, since, she was a minor and in all probability the expenditure of a property will principally pass through his [the mentor’s] hands.”
 (Lata Mani, 1998).
 Sometimes women were physically coerced to commit Sati and there are numerous examples of it, where women were being tied to pyre or tortured to immolate herself.
 The ‘Asiatic Journal’, ‘Bengal Haraku’ and ‘Baptist Magazine’ etc. published such accounts.

-So, from all of the above discussion we can see that how much intricate was question for women immolation or Sati was for everyone and everyone was talking about it except the women who is the victim of society’s tyrannous practice.
+So, from all of the above discussion we can see that how intricate was question for women immolation or Sati was for everyone and everyone was talking about it except the women who is the victim of society’s tyrannous practice.

 References: -